skip to content

 Institute of Continuing Education (ICE)

-2023-24 Weekend Courses - Bookings now open!
+2023-24 Weekend Courses - Book now!

 We're delighted to announce that bookings are now open for our 2023-24 Weekend Courses.
 With both residential and non-residential places available, these courses offer the opportunity to learn from some of our finest academics in the inspirational setting of Madingley Hall.
 Over the course of each weekend there will be plenty of opportunity to get to know your tutor and fellow students, take part in lively classroom discussion and explore the beautiful landscaped gardens.